Which Welding Rod for Rusty or Dirty Metal

 Even rods that handle contamination work better on cleaner metal.
 Knock off loose rust and scale with a chipping hammer or wire wheel.
 You do not need bare metal, but removing the worst of it helps.
 Use a tight arc length to keep the arc force concentrated on cutting through contamination.
 Higher amperage helps burn through surface layers.
 Run test beads and break them to verify penetration before committing to a structural repair on dirty metal.

-Common Mistakes to Avoid
+Mistakes to Avoid With Rusty or Dirty Metal

 Using ER70S-6 (MIG wire) on rusty metal.
 Solid MIG wire has no flux to absorb contaminants, resulting in porosity, poor wetting, and weak bonds.
 Using E7018 on rusty metal, which causes porosity because the low-hydrogen coating cannot handle moisture and contaminants from the rust.
 Using E6013 on dirty metal and assuming the smooth bead means good penetration, when the contamination layer may have prevented any fusion at all.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.